ccoff/lsupnp/README.md

 Usage
 -----
 Type `./lsupnp` at the command line.
-You may find the following command-line options useful:
+The following command-line options are available:

 -p [port]: Bind the source UDP port to the specified port number.
 This option is useful if you are running a firewall, because devices send their responses to the same UDP port that sent the discovery request.
 Therefore you can add a firewall rule to allow device responses through on the specified port.

 -r: Do a reverse DNS lookup on the IP address of any responding device.

+-t [interval]: Specify the timeout interval in seconds.
+This controls how long to wait for SSDP responses.

 -v: Display verbose information, such as raw HTTP headers and responses.